vortexmakes/rkh-examples/parameterized-sm.eclipse-cdt/README.md

 `PulseCounterMgr` communicates with `PulseCounters` synchronously by directly dispatching events to them, i.e. a `PulseCounter` processes events in the execution context of its container.
-On the other hand, `PulseCounters` communicates with its own active object and all other ones asynchronously by posting events to their event queues.
-It is important to mention that a state machine component can not directly receive any event from an entity such as ISR, active object or system task different from its own container.
+On the other hand, `PulseCounters` communicates with its own active object and with the rest asynchronously by posting events to their event queues.
+It is important to mention that a state machine component cannot directly receive any event from an entity such as ISR, active object or system task different from its own container.

 The `PulseCounterMgr` behavior is modeled as statechart and it looks like the diagram below.
 The `PulseCounterMgr` is able to forward events to the corresponding `PulseCounter`, since these events carry a parameter called id that allows `PulseCounterMgr` to identify the component target.
-The type of id parameter depends on the active object implementation, for example it might be an integer or a reference to a component instance.
+The type of id parameter depends on the active object implementation, for example, it might be an integer or a reference to a component instance.

 ![pulse-counter-mgr](images/pulsecountermgr.png)